4x1md/vx8_gps/README.md

 Actually setting number of sybols in each field is what all this project is about!
 If the second issue didn't exist we could connect the ublox NEO-6M chip based module directly to the transceiver.

 ### NMEA data validation
 Here the things get even more interesting.
-The Yaesu VX-8 does no validation on the NMEA data.
+Yaesu VX-8 does no validation on the NMEA data.
 When I say no validation, I mean **no validation at all**!
 Let's look at the following NMEA sentence.
 ```
 $GPGGA,999999.000,73DE.0000,!,Z7DTF.NOPQ,4,1,04
 ```